 If a client has a local User Authentication System that it has integrated with IDM, then the client can authenticate users via this system and obtain local identifiers (Correlation IDs) representing a specific user to be passed to the web service.

 - Looking up values for a specific user in WorldShare Management Services.

 Within the Admin Tab, you can search for a particular user.
 Once you locate a user you can obtain a valid set of principalD and principalIDNS values from the user record.
 We do not recommend using this method unless absolutely necessary as it means the client will be “hard-coding” these values into the web service request and each transaction will be associated with a single user.
 This information is listed under "Diagnostics".
-The principalID is the PPID value and the principalIDNS is always "urn:oclc:wms:da"
+The principalID and the namespace is provided in this section.

 How do I send the user's identity to the web service?

 The preferred way to send user information is via an Access Token.
 Access Tokens and their usage is described in detail on the Access Token documentation page.
 From a user authentication and authorization standpoint, because an Access Token can be associated with a particular user, user information can be sent to an OCLC web service by passing a valid Access Token associated with a user.
 When an Access Token is associated with a specific user than the client only needs to send that Access Token to the web service for the user information to be passed.

 Specifying a PrincipalID and PrincipalIDNS in the Request

 If an Access Token is not being used or not associated with a user, then the user identity can be specified by sending the principalID and principalIDNS as a set of key value pairs on the request headers as shown in the examples below.